DeliaDumitrescu/University-Courses/Sorting Algorithms/README.md

 ## Output Format

--Output for the first set of input:
+- Output generated for the first set of input:

 ![](output.png)